Dative shift: Distribution of dative shift in English

 One explanation for this lies with the origin of the verbs that allow the double object construction.
 Generally, native (Anglo-Saxon) verbs allow the DOC form, whereas Latinate verbs do not.
 This is thought to be primarily due to the stress associated with native verbs, rather than etymological conditions, as native verbs often have a single metrical foot as opposed to multiple metrical feet common of Latinate verbs.
 Therefore, a morphological constraint on the distribution of verbs participating in dative alternation is influenced by phonological properties.
-Pinker (1989) supports this observation with examples of Latinate verbs with one metrical foot (eg. promise, offer, assign, award) that allow the DOC.
+Pinker (1989) supports this observation with examples of Latinate verbs with one metrical foot (e.g. promise, offer, assign, award) that allow the DOC.

 An additional semantic component constrains some native verbs further.
 These verbs must have the theta-role of thematic relation recipient/goal/beneficiary in their theta grid when in DOC form.
 A theta grid is where theta roles are stored for a particular verb (see Section 2 on the theta role page).
 In example (5), the DOC form is not permitted, despite the verb root being single syllable, because [wash] lacks the theta-role of recipient.
 One explanation for why the verb lacks this theta-role is that there is no possessive relationship between the direct object and the indirect object).